chiro-hiro/noqueue/inc/time-duration-001.md

 Result A+B: 8 hours 33 minutes 3 seconds 844 milliseconds
 ```

-As you see, A and B weren't change after calculation.
+As you see, A and B weren't changed after calculation.

 We could shorten these code, in case you don't want to reuse `iDurationB`: